Pan Am: Clipper era

-The "Clippers" – the name hearkened back to the 19th-century fast-sailing clippers – were the only American passenger aircraft of the time capable of intercontinental travel.
+The "Clippers"—the name hearkened back to the 19th-century fast-sailing clippers—were the only American passenger aircraft of the time capable of intercontinental travel.
 To compete with ocean liners, the airline offered first-class seats on such flights, and the style of flight crews became more formal.
 Instead of being leather-jacketed, silk-scarved airmail pilots, the crews of the "Clippers" wore naval-style uniforms and adopted a set procession when boarding the aircraft.
 In 1940 Pan Am and TWA both received and began using the Boeing 307 Stratoliner, the first pressurized airliner to enter service.
 The Boeing 307's airline service was short-lived, as all were commandeered for military service when the United States entered World War II.

-During World War II most Clippers were pressed into military service.
-A new Pan Am subsidiary pioneered an air military-supply route across the Atlantic from Brazil to West Africa.
+During World War II, most Clippers were pressed into military service.
+A new Pan Am subsidiary pioneered an air military supply route across the Atlantic from Brazil to West Africa.
 The onward flight to Sudan and Egypt tracked an existing British civil air route.
-In January 1942, the Pacific Clipper completed the first circumnavigation of the globe by a commercial airliner.
-Another first occurred in January 1943, when Franklin D. Roosevelt became the first US president to fly abroad, in the Dixie Clipper.
+In January 1942, the Pacific Clipper completed the first circumnavigation of the globe by a commercial airliner by accident as the attack on Pearl Harbor happened.
+Another first occurred in January 1943, when Franklin D. Roosevelt became the first US president to fly abroad in the Dixie Clipper.
 During this period Star Trek creator Gene Roddenberry was a Clipper pilot; he was aboard the Clipper Eclipse when it crashed in Syria on June 19, 1947.

-While waiting at Foynes, Ireland, for a Pan Am Clipper flight to New York in 1942, passengers were served a drink today known as Irish coffee by Chef Joe Sheridan.
+While waiting at Foynes, Ireland, for a Pan Am Clipper flight to New York in 1942, passengers were served a drink today known as "Irish coffee" by Chef Joe Sheridan.